TIME TO READ: 3m 30s

 - Horseshoe: a circular driveway allows you to enter the property and leave without reversing or turning around.
 This design is beneficial for those on a busy road, but only suitable for larger properties.

 The natural topography of your property will greatly dictate the gradient of your driveway.
 However, if you are planning a driveway it’s best to aim for a slope that’s neither too steep or too flat for optimal drainage.

 A driveway that is completely flat could experience poor drainage with water pooling on the surface.
-A driveway that’s too steep on the other hand may become too slippery when wet, especially if the surface isn’t well considered.
+A driveway that’s too steep may become to slippery when wet, especially if the surface isn’t well considered.
 Adding curves can help reduce the slope and building up the middle of a flat driveway can ensure the water can run off on either side.

 The width of the driveway is also an important consideration and will depend on your local Council requirements.
-An average minimum width for driveways regards of their length is 2.5-3 metres and increases to 5-6 metres for a standard sized property with a double garage.
+An average minimum width for driveways regardless of their length is 2.5-3 metres.
+It cn increase to 5-6 metres for a standard sized property with a double garage.